Leslie S.T. Fang, MD PhD

 “As health care professionals, it is up to dentists to make well-informed decisions about their patients and practices.”

 Various local dental societies have issued statements echoing these recommendations.
+It is unlikely that these limitations would be lifted soon.

-As of now, the best protection for the dental professional is a heightened sense of awareness, avoiding unnecessary contact with patients that may have coronavirus, use of appropriate personal protective equipment, and increased attention to personal hygiene.
+As of now, the best protection for the dental professional is a heightened sense of awareness, avoiding unnecessary contact with patients that may have coronavirus, the use of appropriate personal protective equipment, and increased attention to personal hygiene.

 Risk to the Dental Professional